JoaoMirandaXP/JoaoMirandaXP.github.io/content/curriculo.md

 # Work Experience
 In high school I was the press director of one of the ONU simulations that happened there every year, therefore I responsabilized myself for creating the environment for my friends work in a form of a wordpress site and for task delegation, during the event I was also responsible for live transmissions of the news of the events as well as dealing with some editors(portuguese teachers) to assure quality of those.
+Currently, I work in an agile team at Banco do Brasil as Java Backend developer for language parsing.

 # Education